 The picture looks brighter for the majority of countries when we look at the share of women-owned/managed firms engaged in the export sector.
-In particular, the share of Yemen and Jordan is now increased to 22% and 23% respectively.
+In particular, the share of Yemen and Jordan is now increased to 22% and 23% respectively, but are still below the region's average of 31.21%.
 Also, the share of women entrepreneurship increases to 43% and 44% for Morocco and Lebanon when we account for exporting firms (Figure 6).